tsunami643/blog/_posts/2015-09-11-dire-ancients-reborn.md

 summary:    Adventures in finding new wards in Reborn - Part 1.
 feature-img: "img/rebornwards1.jpg"
 ---

+Welp, as of 6.85 this post is now mostly invalidated, WHAT A SURPRISE.
+I'll keep the rest of the post for posterity.

 ## Update - 2015-09-24

-Welp, as of 6.85 this post is now mostly invalidated, WHAT A SURPRISE.

 {:.center}
 ![Camp Changelog](/blog/img/wards/campchangelog.jpg)